UoMResearchIT/training/induction.md

 I aim to schedule the courses mid-week, because it doesn't interfere with anyone taking a long weekend, and anecodotally it gives better attendance.

-The PC cluster booking system has had a new URL each year and is only made live over the summer --- normally August.
+The PC cluster booking system for each year is only made live over the summer --- normally August.
-This has just changed to an externally provided system: https://resourcebooker.manchester.ac.uk/
+The system for this is now https://resourcebooker.manchester.ac.uk/

 If there is anyone on the waiting list when the course schedule is set for the year, I usually clear the waiting list onto the first event before advertising the schedule